A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Copulas and vine copulas

-Building a vine copula model involves the following steps: \begin{enumerate} \item Selecting a vine structure (for C- and D-vines: selecting the order of the nodes) \item Selecting the pair-copula families \item Assigning the copula parameters (from prior knowledge, or by fitting to available data) \end{enumerate}
+Building a vine copula model that properly describes the dependencies among the inputs involves the following steps: \begin{enumerate} \item selecting the structure of the vine (for C- and D-vines: selecting the order of the nodes); \item modelling each pair copula in the vine by a suitable parametric family (based on expert knowledge, when available, or learning from data); \item assigning the copula parameters (from prior knowledge, or by fitting to data). \end{enumerate}

-Steps 1-2 solve the representation problem.
-Step 3 typically involves inference on a sample $\{\hat{\x}^{(1)},\ldots,\,\hat{\x}^{(n)}\}$ of observations of the input. \citet{Aas2009} provided algorithms to compute the likelihood of a C- or D-vine model given data. \citet{Joe2015} presented a likelihood estimation algorithm for general R-vines.
-These algorithms enable inference based on maximum likelihood.
-Bayesian methods for vine copula inference also exist \cite{Min2011,Gruber2015_937}.
+Steps 1-2 solve the representation problem, by providing a parametric model of the input dependencies.
+Step 3 uniquely determines the copula to be assigned to the inputs.
+We restrict our attention to the case where expert knowledge is not available and the vine has to be learned entirely from available data. \citet{Aas2009} provided algorithms to compute the likelihood of a C- or D-vine model given a sample $\{\hat{\x}^{(1)},\ldots,\,\hat{\x}^{(n)}\}$ of observations. \citet{Joe2015} presented a likelihood estimation algorithm for general R-vines.
+These algorithms enable, for a given parametric model (that is, once the vine structure and comprising pair copula families have been selected), parameter estimation (step 3) based on maximum likelihood.